What Are the International Standards for Phytosanitary Measures Guidelines?

 What is Considered a WPM?

 Just about any material that consists of wood could pose a potential risk to an international ecosystem or plant society.
-Wood materials that are thicker than 6mm will require a treatment.
+Wood materials that are thicker than 6mm will require treatment.
 The exception to this is products made from alternative materials, such as paper or wood panel products like hardboard or plywood.
 Additionally, WPM made from thin wood (less than 6mm), processed woods, reconstituted wood products, or veneer may be exempt from ISMP15 regulations.

 What Are the Acceptable Treatment Methods?